Home

 Save the current setup to a slot; click a filled slot to load it.
 Hold a slot (or right-click) to delete.
 Slots persist in your browser.

-Two systems share this canvas.
-The dots are Particle Life: a hundred thousand specks on your GPU, each obeying one tiny rule about whom to chase and whom to flee.
-Out of that alone come cells, chains, and shapes that look unsettlingly alive.
-The second system is the ghost.
+There are two things going on here.
+The dots are Particle Life: a hundred thousand of them on your GPU, each following one rule about which colors to chase and which to run from.
+That rule by itself is enough to grow cells, chains, and blobs that move like they're alive.
+The second thing is the part I added, the ghost.

 A starling murmuration at dusk: thousands of birds massed into a single dense, flowing shape over a field.